dpursehouse/mongo-gerrit/README.md

 On subsequent runs, only the changes that have been updated since the previous sync will be fetched.

+By default mongo-gerrit connects to MongoDB on the default hostname and port (`localhost:27017`).
+Use `--database-hostname` and `--database-port` to use a different location.

 ## Limitations, known problems, TODOs

-- It's not possible to connect to MongoDB on any address other than the default `localhost:27017`.

 - Review data does not include file information as its format is not accepted by MongoDB.